🤝 Making an offer to software developers

 After signing the offer

 Once the offer has been signed, don’t hang up your hiring hat just yet.
-There are still important steps to ensure the candidates arrives excited for their first day.
+There are still important steps to ensure the developer you've hired arrives excited for their first day.

 Don’t go silent

-If you suddenly stop communicating between signing the offer and the candidate’s first day, you’re making an enormous mistake.
+If you suddenly stop communicating between signing the offer and the developer's first day, you’re making an enormous mistake.
 In reality, your onboarding process should start the second that the contract is signed.

-According to our data, one third of candidates who drop out before starting their new jobs, cite a lack of communication or miscommunication as a major contributing factor.
+According to our data, one third of developers who drop out before starting their new jobs, cite a lack of communication or miscommunication as a major contributing factor.

 You just spent an enormous chunk of time assessing this person and convincing them to join your team, don’t leave the door open to counter offers and cold feet by leaving them out of the loop now.

 Your mindset at this stage of the process should be focussed on how you can keep somebody engaged in the time between them signing the employment contract and walking through the door on their first day.